top of page

 Walking in Parks and along the Riverside

-I've also embraced some new activities in Poland that differ from typical Turkish leisure pursuits.
+I've also embraced some new activities in Poland that differ from typical Turkish leisure pastimes.
 While most Turks prefer going to the seaside for swimming during summer rather than mountain hiking, I've come to appreciate exploring forests and other natural locations here in Poland.
 Walking in nature has become an important activity for me in Krakow—I particularly enjoy strolling in Park Bednarskiego in Podgorze, along the Vistula riverside, crossing bridges to explore different areas, sometimes extending my walks to Wawel Castle.
-This reminds me of my habits in Istanbul, where I lived near the Bosphorus and regularly walked along its shores.
+This mirrors my lifestyle in Istanbul, where I lived near the Bosphorus and regularly walked along its shores.
 Krakow's flat terrain makes walking much easier compared to many Turkish cities with their hilly landscapes, allowing me to maintain this connection to my previous lifestyle while adapting to my new environment.

 pexels-photo-6012009.jpeg